Mithras and Religious Propaganda Narratives

 We do not know who is the original storyteller that first concocted the science fiction propaganda narrative of a god who emerged from a rock, but the Roman ruling elites used the propaganda narrative to help them invent a religion in Rome that encouraged guys to fight hard and sacrifice their lives on only-guys-die battlefields, so Mithraism served Predatory Gynocentrism.
 Adult women were not encouraged to fight hard and sacrifice their lives on Roman battlefields.
 It has been estimated that there were around 700 Mitheraea dedicated to Mithras within the city of Rome at the height of the Mithraic religion.

 During Roman times the religion of Mithras was referred to as having “Mithraic Mysteries” from the lands of Persia, but Mithraism as practiced by ancient Romans is considered a different religion from the Persian worship of Mithras.
 Roman Mithraism (Western), and the Persian Mithraism (Eastern) are considred to be two distinct religions even though they have a common origin.
-One thing that divides the Persian and Roman traditions of the worship of Mithras is the killing of a bull.
+One thing that divides the Persian and Roman traditions in the worship of Mithras is the killing of a bull.
 Research of the Iranian god Mithra shows that the act of killing the bull may not have occurred in the Eastern portrayal of the god.
 In Roman Mitheraea, there are carvings or sculptures of the god Mithras slaying a bull.
-Such carvingss or sculptures of Mithras show him dressed in an Anatolian or Persian fashion with a distinctive Phrygian Cap.
+Such carvings or sculptures of Mithras show him dressed in an Anatolian or Persian fashion with a distinctive Phrygian Cap.

 Today, Spanish bullfighters continue to practice tauctony (bull slaying).
 Mithras is also shown on images/carvings practicing tauctony or killing a bull as shown on the image at the beginning of this article.
 Sumerians killed bulls as part of ceremonial feasts, and the Minoans had a bull cult, so different forms of tauctony have been and continue to be part of mankind’s way of life.
 In the Greco-Roman version of Mithras, the dead bull became an offering to the sun god, “Sol.”
 The modern-day Spanish language continues to use the word, “sol,” to refer to the sun.
 Mithras’ dead bull never was an offering to a fictional god named Sol because no one can share beef with a god that does not exist.
 In some carvings, Mithras is shown holding hands with Sol and offering to share with him his meal of the slain bull, but in the long history of Mithraism, Mithras is also the sun god himself.

-The image (CC, 2.0) of the killing of a bull By Mithras placed at the beginning of this article shows it lying down, which indicates it was exhausted in its struggle for life against Mithras who continues to stab the bull in the propaganda narrative.
+The image (CC, 2.0) of the killing of a bull By Mithras placed at the beginning of this article shows it lying down, which indicates it was exhausted in its struggle for life against Mithras who continues to stab the bull in the image’s propaganda narrative.
 In such sculptures, a dog and a snake plus a scorpion which is biting the bull’s testicles are also shown in many depictions on the many Mithras’ tauctony carvings and sculptures.
 Normally, a raven is also depicted, which is on or close by the bull.
 It is assumed from the sculptures that the bull is white.
 The figure of Mithras rests one knee on the back of the bull.
 This whole scene, we are told, takes place in a cave into which the white bull has entered in its efforts to escape from Mithras who is determined to hunt it down.
-On occasions, the cave is shown with the signs of the Zodiac while another marking shows the god Sol sitting upon the top entrance to the cave with the Sun’s rays shining down.
-The first people to depict the signs of the Zodiac were the Sumerians, so some of the symbolism associated with Mithras go back thousands of years.
+On occasions, the cave is shown with the signs of the Zodiac while another marking shows the god Sol sitting upon the top entrance to the cave with the sun’s rays shining down.
+The first people to depict the signs of the Zodiac were the Sumerians, so some of the symbolism associated with Mithras goes back thousands of years.
 The form of the moon goddess Luna, known by the sign of the crescent Moon is also shown.
 The word “luna” continues to be used in the Spanish language today to refer to the moon.

 The Greco-Roman version of the organized religion of Mithras had propaganda narratives that reinforced Predatory Gynocentrism.
-It encouraged guys to sacrifice themselves during wars for the female and male ruling elites, supported a predatory Gynocentric Division of Labor, and helped turn men away from the inherent Male Sovereign Theology that naturally develops in every man and replace it with the fictional Mithraic theology that brought more power and wealth to predatory female and male ruling elites.
+It encouraged guys to sacrifice themselves during wars for the female and male ruling elites, supported a predatory Gynocentric Division of Labor, and helped turn men away from their inherent Male Sovereign Theology that naturally develops in every man, and replaced it with the fictional Mithraic theology that brought more power and wealth to predatory female and male ruling elites.
 As described in our book, “Beyond Gynocentrism: How to Succeed in a Gynocentric Civilization,” connecting to your own natural Male Sovereign Theology is a Male Sovereign Self-Defense Principle that should become part of your Male Social Technology.

 Video: Cult of Mithras Explained